· Tutorials · 10 min read

 Finally, concerning the boot volume, I stuck with the default settings, granting me a spacious 46GB of disk space.

-You may notice an apparent monthly cost of two dollars, but rest assured, I’ve yet to encounter any charges personally – a significant improvement over the previous $15 monthly expense.
+I noticed an apparent monthly cost of two dollars, but rest assured, I’ve yet to encounter any charges personally – a significant improvement over the previous $15 monthly expense.

 However, during the setup, I encountered a minor hiccup with an error message: “Out of capacity for shape VM.Standard.A1.Flex in availability domain AD-2.”
 A swift solution was found by switching the placement to AD1.
 You may need to perform a similar adjustment based on your circumstances.